 You have planned out every intricate detail of your wedding.
 You spent hours making the invitations and have made sure your color scheme looks awesome.
 The wedding photographer is there to capture pictures from the day that will invoke memories and reflections years later.
 Photographers will do the best they can to create great shots that make it hard to choose from.
 Did you know there are steps, actions, and things you can do to set the photographer up for success?

-This article will provide a guide to making sure your photographer has their needs met.
+This article will provide a guide to making sure you have a great environment for your photographer.

 Step 1.
 Add Photographers to the Guest List